Queen of Sheba: Hypotheses and archaeological evidence

 In the 19th century, explorers I. Halevi and Glaser found in the Arabian Desert the ruins of the huge city of Marib.
 Among the inscriptions found, scientists read the name of four South Arabian states: Minea, Hadramawt, Qataban, and Sawa.
 As it turned out, the residence of the kings of Sheba was the city of Marib (modern Yemen), which confirms the traditional version of the queen's origin from the south of the Arabian Peninsula.
 Inscriptions found in southern Arabia do not mention female rulers, but from Assyrian documents of the 8th-7th century BC, Arabian queens in the more northern regions of Arabia are known.
 In the 1950s Wendell Philips excavated the temple of the goddess Balqis at Marib.
-In 2005, American archaeologists discovered in Sana'a the ruins of a temple near the palace of the biblical Queen of Sheba in Marib (north of Sana'a).
-According to the American researcher Madeleine Phillips, they found columns, numerous drawings and objects dating back three millennia.